Orange County Asbestos Exposure Attorneys

 If you must work within an environment that uses asbestos materials, insist that you are given ample protection for yourself and coworkers, including state-of-the-art personal air filtration systems.
 Companies should not be permitted to cut corners when it comes to the health of their employees.
 You may also want to notify the Occupational Safety and Health Administration (OSHA) of the conditions of your workplace.

 Beyond taking steps to protect yourself as best you can, you should consider filing a workers’ compensation lawsuit as soon as you suffer any illness.
-For comprehensive and reliable legal advocacy, contact our Orange County workers’ compensation attorneys today.
-We have earned more than $100 million in recoveries for our clients and your case might just be the next on our list of successes.
+For comprehensive and reliable legal advocacy, contact our Orange County attorneys today.
+We have earned more than half a billion dollars in recoveries for our clients and your case might just be the next on our list of successes.